ankitbioinfo/NiCo_Documentation/docs/faq.rst

 Q. What types of data does NiCo support?

-A. NiCo supports imaging or sequencing based spatial transcriptomics data.
+A. NiCo supports imaging- or sequencing-based spatial transcriptomics data.
 It requires an expression matrix in scTransform-like normalization, typically stored in an AnnData object.

 Q. How can I annotate cell types in my spatial data?